Pritzio/backend/.docs/api/STORE_PRODUCTS_API_ENDPOINTS.md

 - If a category doesn't exist, it's created with the name from the scraping data
 - Products are automatically associated with their categories
 - Original category data is preserved in `metadata.originalData.categories`

+**Automatic Store Creation**:
+- Stores are automatically created from the `store`, `storeName`, or `source` field in scraped data
+- The system checks for existing stores by name before creating new ones
+- If a store doesn't exist, it's created with minimal data (name, website if provided)
+- Products are automatically associated with their respective stores
+- Auto-created stores have `isVerified: false` and need manual verification
+- Store information is preserved in the product's `store` relationship

+**Store Field Priority**:
+1. `storeName` - Primary field for store name
+2. `store` - Alternative field for store name (used when `storeName` is not available)
+3. `source` - Fallback field for store name
+4. `'Unknown Store'` - Default value if none of the above are provided

 **Error Response** (400 Bad Request):
 ```json